Top 10 Landmark in Kent for Weekend Road Trips

 8. Canterbury’s Westgate Towers

-Canterbury’s Westgate Towers is one of the city’s most iconic landmarks, with a rich history that stretches back to the 14th century.
+Canterbury’s Westgate Towersis one of the city’s most iconic landmarks, with a rich history that stretches back to the 14th century.
 Originally part of the city’s medieval walls, the towers served as a gateway and defensive structure, protecting Canterbury from invaders.
+Many historical figures have visited Canterbury’s Westgate Towers, adding to its rich cultural and historical significance.
 Today, visitors can take a tower tour and enjoy panoramic views over the city, including the cathedral and surrounding areas.

 Inside the towers, you’ll find a museum that delves into Canterbury’s history, from its medieval past to its role in more recent times.
 The Westgate itself is a stunning example of medieval architecture, with its impressive gates still standing tall.
 It’s a must-see for anyone interested in history.
 For visitors, parking is available in nearby car parks, and the towers are easily accessible, making it a great stop while exploring the charming city of Canterbury.